WebberZone/contextual-related-posts/readme.txt

 * Bug fix:
     * `trim_char` function returned a blank string instead of the original string if length was 0
+    * Insert after paragraph used to insert after an extra paragraph than what was specified

 = 3.4.2 =